nmetens/quote-server/README.md

 I ultimately abandoned Docker for this project.
 I'll need to go back and try to figure it out another time.

+Even with help from AI, I couldn't get the docker-compose to work right...

 ---

 ## Conclusion and What I Learned